 Artistic Director and Chief Executive, Unlimited Theatre

-- * the person who offered me this advice is the same person who sent me to Deborah Solnit’s wonderful Hope in the Dark – the untold history of People Power and which I highly recommend to anyone – particularly if you’re feeling hopeless about whether or not we can change anything.
+- * the person who offered me this advice is the same person who sent me to Rebecca Solnit’s wonderful Hope in the Dark – the untold history of People Power and which I highly recommend to anyone – particularly if you’re feeling hopeless about whether or not we can change anything.